soil-initiative/gc/proposals/gc/MVP.md

 In particular, the appropriate equality attribute might permit the structure to be packed in the pointer rather than allocated on the heap.

 In the following, `i32` corresponds to `signed` or `unsigned` fields of `32` bits or less, and `i64` corresponds to `signed` or `unsigned` fields of `64` bits or less.
-Question: what should happen when an `i32` or `i64` is inexpressible in field it is being assigned to?
+Question: what should happen when an `i32` or `i64` is inexpressible by the type of the field it is being assigned to?

 * `scheme.construct <schemeidx>` constructs an instance of `$scheme` and initializes its non-field-indexed fields with given values
   - `scheme.construct $scheme : [t*] -> [(gcref $scheme)]`